kevin-kaixu/grass_pytorch/README.md

 # GRASS in Pytorch
-Implementation of GRASS with pytorch

-This is an Pytorch implementation of the paper "GRASS: Generative Recursive Autoencoders for Shape Structures".
-The code was originally written by [Chenyang Zhu](http://www.sfu.ca/~cza68/) from Simon Fraser University and is being improved and maintained here in this repository.
+This is an Pytorch implementation of the paper "[GRASS: Generative Recursive Autoencoders for Shape Structures](http://kevinkaixu.net/projects/grass.html)".
+The paper is about learning a generative model for 3D shape structures by structural encoding and decoding with Recursive Neural Networks.
+This code was originally written by [Chenyang Zhu](http://www.sfu.ca/~cza68/) from Simon Fraser University and is being improved and maintained here in this repository.

-Please refer the details to the [paper](http://kevinkaixu.net/projects/grass.html).
+Note that the current version implements only the Varational Auto-Encoder (VAE) part of the generative model.
+The implementation of the Generarive Adverserial Nets (GAN) part is still on-going.
+But this model can already generate novel 3D shape structures from sampled random noises.
+With GAN part, it is expected to generate more diverse structures.

 ## Usage
 **Dependancy**